Monolayer: Applications

-Monolayers have a multitude of applications both at the air-water and at air-solid interphases.
+Monolayers have a multitude of applications both at the air–water and at air–solid interphases.

 Nanoparticle monolayers can be used to create functional surfaces that have for instance anti-reflective or superhydrophobic properties.

 Monolayers are frequently encountered in biology.
 A micelle is a monolayer, and the phospholipid lipid bilayer structure of biological membranes is technically two monolayers.
 Langmuir monolayers are commonly used to mimic cell membrane to study the effects of pharmaceuticals or toxins.

+Cell culture

-In cell culture a monolayer refers to a layer of cells in which no cell is growing on top of another, but all are growing side by side and often touching each other on the same growth surface.
+In cell culture, a monolayer refers to a layer of cells in which no cell is growing on top of another, but all are growing side by side and often touching each other on the same growth surface.